 Examples of UI design- common mistake in UI design mobile make is adding too many bells and whistles to their designs.
 This can often clutter the screen and make it difficult for users to find what they are looking for.
 Another mistake is making the text too small or difficult to read.
 This can be very frustrating for users and may cause them to abandon the product altogether.

 Designing for people is not as easy as it seems.
 Even the most creative and innovative UI designers can make mistakes that lead to unusable and unappealing designs.
 Some of the most common mistakes beginner UI designers include:

 - Focusing on looks rather than usability: When it comes to UI design, it’s important to spot the difference between good UI vs bad UI.
-The primary goal of a good UI design should be usability.
+The primary goal of a good UI design in mobile should be usability.
 Your design should be clear and easy to understand, simple and easy to use, and consistent with other designs on the page or screen.
 If your design violates any of these principles, it will likely be difficult for users to use and may even confuse them.